sofiastroustrup/SPMS/README.md

 Data needed for running this code is publicly available on dryad: https://datadryad.org/dataset/doi:10.5061/dryad.2jm63xsq6 .

-Please cite this work as follows
+Please cite this work as follows:

 ```bibtex
 @misc{stroustrup2025,